wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * <a target="_blank" href="https://www.youtube.com/playlist?list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7">YouTube playlist on Azure</a> by Zach Kramer and Steve Michelotti
    <br /><br />

 1. PROTIP: Avoid using an email that you use for your own banking, shopping, social media, etc. For continuity with a real cloud, you'll need an email address that you can share and transfer to other people.
-That's so at a company, you will need to give someone else the password so that if you're ever go on vacation or get "run over a bus", your organization can continue.
+That's so at a company, you will need to give someone else the password so that if you're ever go on vacation (or get run over or thrown under a bus), your organization can continue.

    In you're in an enterprise company, get an email adddress from a corporate assets administrator.
 A different (service) account is often created for each department of responsibility.